ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 Here, we will optimize the parameter M using the collaborative power of our wonderful team.
-After We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) to assess which parameters value for M recovers the highest number of new polymorphic loci found across 80% of the individuals (r80 loci).
+After We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) to assess which parameters value for M recovers the highest number of new polymorphic loci.

 This approach is described more in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775)